Settling the Score with Mr. Zoldan

 “Plant something.
 Controlled charge.”

-Then: “Have you lost your mind?
+silence.
+And then: “Have you lost your mind?
 You want me to set explosives in a working office?
 No warning, no clearance?
-We won’t be deleting emails, we’ll be comparing sentences in adjacent prison cells.
+We won’t be deleting emails; we’ll be comparing sentences in adjacent prison cells.
 You’ll have plenty of time to write your thrillers there.
 This exact scene, actually.”

 I closed my eyes, exhaling slowly.
 Two futures, clean and brutal: Me, locked up.
 Or Zoldan, broken.
 Which is worse?